 Alzheimer’s disease changes lives.
 Even though the disease is gradual, no one is ever ready for the impact the disease has on family relationships and responsibilities.
 As a granddaughter, I was flattened by my grandmother’s diagnosis two years ago.

 I have moved often throughout my life, but one element of stability has been my grandparents and their residences.
 I have a strong connection with my maternal grandma as she, my mom and I are the only girls on this side of the family.
 Our relationships are strong and my memories are vivid; I remember the distinct smell of her residence—a combination of good cooking, flowers and cleaning products.
 My grandma has always been a high-energy, fashionable, beautiful and fun-loving woman.
 She has also been one of the strongest and feistiest people I know.
-Her distinct sayings, lessons, cooking and laughter are forever engrained in my brain.
+Her distinct sayings, lessons, cooking and laughter are forever ingrained in my brain.
 We are bonded for life, despite the fact that she no longer knows who I am.

 Subtle Changes in Behavior – Hints of Alzheimer’s